Andrew Tokely's Gardening Tips for May!

 Back to the Blog

 - Now that May has arrived, I like to make my first sowing of Runner Beans and Dwarf French Beans.
-I sow the seeds into 9cm (3 1/2 in) pots of multipurpose compost and place on the bench in a heated glasshouse or on a warm windowsill.
-This early sowing can then be moved into a cold frame once germinated, so the plants acclimatise gradually, before being planted outside towards the end of this month.
+I sow the seeds into 9cm (3 1/2 in) pots of seed sowing compost and place on the bench in a heated glasshouse or on a warm windowsill.
+This early sowing can then be moved into a cold frame once germinated, so the plants acclimatise gradually, before being planted outside towards the end of this month once the risk of frost has passed.

 - Some of the early spring flowering shrubs will finish producing flowers this month and will soon begin to look untidy.
 To be sure of flowers next spring prune these shrubs quite hard after flowering.
 The reason for hard pruning is to encourage new young growth, which will help produce plenty of new flowers early next spring.

-- If you are growing Strawberry plants in containers or the ground, this month they will start to produce a lot of flower.
+- If you are growing Strawberry plants in containers or in the ground, this month they will start to produce a lot of flower.
 To encourage a good fruit harvest, I suggest you feed your plants with high Potash granular feed.
 Carefully work the feed into the soil in-between the plants, or the tops of the containers.
-Plants in the ground can then have some straw mulch placed around the plants to protect the developing fruit as it grows.
+Plants in the ground can then have some straw mulch placed around the plants to protect the developing fruit as it grows and add some bird net protection so you can enjoy the fruits later before the birds get a feed.

 - Perennials are putting on a lot of growth this month, but before they get too large, it is wise to support them.
 Supporting them early when they are still only about 1/3 grown, will enable the new growth to grow through the supports and hide it, as well as stop any stems being damaged.
 I like to use old chicken wire, twiggy sticks or one of the manufactured plant supports for this job.

 - Towards the end of the month I will start to plant out some of my summer bedding plants into their final positions.
-This is only done once the plants have been hardened them off properly for a few weeks in a cold frame so they are acclimatised to outdoor conditions before planting
+This is only done once the plants have been hardened off properly for a few weeks in a cold frame so they are acclimatised to outdoor conditions and once the risk of late frost has passed.